GPUOpen-Tools/radeon_developer_panel/README.md

 Radeon Developer Panel
 ----------------------
-The Radeon Developer Panel (RDP) is a software tool that allows users to generate RGP profiles and RMV traces on Radeon GPUs.
+The Radeon Developer Panel (RDP) is a software tool that allows users to generate RGP profiles, RMV traces, and RRA captures on Radeon GPUs.

 The Radeon Developer Panel consists of 2 main components :